 The drought tolerant Salvia nemorosa is used for xeriscaping, meaning they have fairly low water requirements.

 Irrigate the plant well and then let the soil dry before the next watering.
+The amount of water you add should be enough to cause excess water to flow through the drainage holes at the bottom of your pot.

 Be very careful about overwatering as it may lead to root or crown rot.